Skip to content

 npm run decisions:worker

-The dry-run execution layer now records validated executable actions as clone_execution_orders with status dry_run and writes validation/rejection events to clone_execution_ledger.
-Fills and positions are schema-ready but should stay untouched until paper execution is implemented.
+The clone-scoped dry-run execution layer still records workflow-debug actions as clone_execution_orders with status dry_run and writes validation/rejection events to clone_execution_ledger.
+New audition and race runtime work should use prop-account decision actions, paper fills, positions, balances, and ledger rows from Prop Trading.

 SQLite Configuration Tables